HaimengBai/431slides/class_21/README.md

 6. Course Notes - edited Section 16 to use Love-boost.R not its precursor.

+7. Just for fun, you might want to look at this Tidyverse Case Study by Nick Tierney [Exploring the Billboard Charts](http://www.njtierney.com/post/2017/11/07/tidyverse-billboard/) - although I notice a few of the ggplots aren't showing up yet.

 ## Announcements after class:

 - Good luck on Quiz 2!